michaelcourcy/enterprise-blueprints/dh2i/readme.md

 Short answer : No !!

-Long answer : Database are designed to restart after a power cut or a machine failure by using WAL (Write Ahead Log) file.
-Kasten take crash consistent backup.
-Hence when you restore your workload with Kasten most of the time they restarts.
-But database vendor recommand doing pre (flush+lock) and post (unlock) operation before taking a backup to make sure that there is no dirty pages that could create recovery errors.
+Long answer : Database are designed to restart after a crash and Kasten take crash consistent backup.
+Hence the quality of your restore will be similar to a restart after a crash.

-Some database like elasticsearch does not even support storage snapshots because transaction span on multiple nodes.
-In this case you can only use the recommanded method of the database vendor.

 **With unsafe backup and restore your workload may restart but silent data loss can occur with no error message to let you know.**

 ## So what's the point with unsafe backup and restore ?

 If you don't have the time to implement a blueprint for your database, unsafe backup and restore is always better than nothing ...
 Actually it's far better than nothing.
-But this is not ideal.

-Also having an immediate successful unsafe backup and restore is a good sign of the operator and database robustness.
-In this matter DH2I is robust.
+But your backup may be dirty and you'll see it just after a restart.
+It's why later we will use our extension mechanism (blueprint) to take proper backups.

 ## Testing Unsafe backup and restore